 Under Normal Circumstances, Your Best Bet Is to Filter Your Water

-Under normal circumstances, protect yourself from the dangers of tap water by upgrading to one of our advanced filtration systems certified to remove hundreds of dangerous contaminants, including those that can survive in heat.
+Under normal circumstances, protect yourself from the dangers of tap water by upgrading to one of our advanced filtration systems certified to remove hundreds of dangerous contaminants.
 For your safety, you should only boil your tap water if there is a boil water advisory issued for your area.

 During Boil Water Advisories, Follow the CDC’s Guidelines